blankenberg/anvio.org/help/7/programs/anvi-oligotype-linkmers/index.md

 This program converts a <span class="artifact-n">[linkmers-txt](/help/7/artifacts/linkmers-txt)</span> artifact into <span class="artifact-n">[oligotypes](/help/7/artifacts/oligotypes)</span> data.

 A <span class="artifact-n">[linkmers-txt](/help/7/artifacts/linkmers-txt)</span> artifact describes each of your short reads that mapped to specific target nucleotide positions in a reference contig.
-This program counts the total occurance of each combination in those target positions within each of your samples.
+This program counts the total occurrence of each combination in those target positions within each of your samples.

 For example, if your <span class="artifact-n">[linkmers-txt](/help/7/artifacts/linkmers-txt)</span> focused on two target positions, and you ran the following: